mguggariR/CourseraTidyDataProject/CodeBook.md

 ## **Introduction:**
-The original dataset contains many tables is different files to store raw data from the experiments carried out with a group of 30 volunteers.
-The objective is to obtain the raw data, clean it and structure it in tidy data format for analysis.
+The original dataset contains many tables in different files to store raw data from the experiments carried out with a group of 30 volunteers.
+The objective is to obtain the raw data, clean it and structure it in a tidy data format for analysis.

 The data was randomly divided in two datasets represented as training data set and test data sets.
 In each dataset the raw data was spread in three data files: experimental results, subject IDs and type of activity.

 In this project these distributed datasets are obtained, cleaned, combined and a tidy data set is created.

-In addition,  a new tidy data set is created with mean values of grouped dataset from original data set.
+In addition,  a new tidy data set is created with mean values of grouped dataset from original data set for further higher level analyis of the dataset.

-Following sections explain the operation of the program and data dictionary for the tidy data set.
-Further details of the actual program is provided the readme.txt file in the github depository.
+Following sections explain the operation of the program and provide data dictionary for the final tidy data set.

+In addition, this rmd file is designed to run the scripts and produce a subset of the data in table format for the two parts of the project.
+Further details of the actual program are provided the README.md file in the github depository.

 ## **Program:**

 It is assumed that the raw data is already down loaded and available at working directory of R in a structure similar to original zip file.

-An R based program was used to write two functions “getMyData” and “groupMyData”, to achieve the results.
-These programs should be called from the console in succession to create the required tiny dataset.
+An R based program is written in two chunks “getMyData” and “groupMyData”, to achieve the results.
+These program chucks can be called from the console in succession to create the required tiny dataset.

-#### *	"getMyData"
+#####  "getMyData"

-This function will load data from various data files in to R environment.
+This R code chunk will load data from various data files in to R environment.
 Then the data is combined to form a unified dataframe.

 As the values of the activity column in the unified dataset are obscurely coded from 1-6, a descriptive activity names are substituted in the column.

 A new dataframe is created with only required columns to facilitate analysis.
-Column names are modified to meet tidy data practices by removing special characters (e.g. parenthesis and dashes) and upper-case letters.
+Column names are modified to meet tidy data practices by removing special characters (e.g. parenthesis and dashes).

 This clean data is then saved as “RequiredDataFrame.csv” in R working directory.

-The function also outputs partial dataframe for verification as shown below.
+The last line of code in this chuck also outputs partial dataframe for verification as shown below.

 ```
-##   subjectID activity tBodyAccmeanX tBodyAccmeanY tBodyAccmeanZ
+##   subjectID activity tBodyAccmeanX tBodyAccmeanY tBodyAccmeanZ tBodyAccstdX
-## 1         2 STANDING     0.2571778   -0.02328523   -0.01465376
+## 1         2 STANDING     0.2571778   -0.02328523   -0.01465376   -0.9384040
-## 2         2 STANDING     0.2860267   -0.01316336   -0.11908252
+## 2         2 STANDING     0.2860267   -0.01316336   -0.11908252   -0.9754147
-## 3         2 STANDING     0.2754848   -0.02605042   -0.11815167
+## 3         2 STANDING     0.2754848   -0.02605042   -0.11815167   -0.9938190
-## 4         2 STANDING     0.2702982   -0.03261387   -0.11752018
+## 4         2 STANDING     0.2702982   -0.03261387   -0.11752018   -0.9947428
-## 5         2 STANDING     0.2748330   -0.02784779   -0.12952716
+## 5         2 STANDING     0.2748330   -0.02784779   -0.12952716   -0.9938525
-## 6         2 STANDING     0.2792199   -0.01862040   -0.11390197
+## 6         2 STANDING     0.2792199   -0.01862040   -0.11390197   -0.9944552
-## 7         2 STANDING     0.2797459   -0.01827103   -0.10399988
+## 7         2 STANDING     0.2797459   -0.01827103   -0.10399988   -0.9958192
-## 8         2 STANDING     0.2746005   -0.02503513   -0.11683085
+## 8         2 STANDING     0.2746005   -0.02503513   -0.11683085   -0.9955944
 ```

-#### b.	"groupMyData"
+#####  "groupMyData"

-This function with load data from already created “RequiredDataFrame.csv” file in R working directory and converts that into a dataframe.
+This chunk of R code loads data from already created “RequiredDataFrame.csv” file in R working directory and converts that into a dataframe.

-This dataframe is then grouped by 30 Subject ID and 6 Activity types.
+This dataframe is then grouped by 30 Subject IDs and 6 Activity types.

 Using this grouped dataframe, a new dataframe with 180 rows is created with summarized average value for each measurement in the data.

 This new data frame is saved as “groupedMeanData.csv” in R working directory.

-The function also outputs partial dataframe for verification as shown below.
+The last line of code in this chunk also outputs partial dataframe for verification as shown below.